Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Strategic Menu Engineering

-Smart hosts engineer their menus for maximum satisfaction with minimum waste:
+Smart hosts engineer their menus for maximum satisfaction with minimum waste.
+This approach works whether you’re planning traditional sides or incorporating elements from our side dish planning guides:

 ✅ High-Impact, Low-Waste Dishes